 Overview of Invisalign® and Braces

 Braces use brackets, made of metal or ceramic, which are bonded to each tooth.
-A wire is placed into the brackets and attached with rubber bands or o-rings.
-Your practitioner calibrates the wire to apply constant tension, and slowly shifts your teeth into place.
+A wire is placed into the brackets and attached with rubber bands, or o-rings.
+Your practitioner calibrates the wire to apply constant tension, and slowly shift your teeth into place.
 This process requires monthly check-ups to replace the rubber bands and alter the shape of the wire.

 Treatment Time and Maintenance

 The length of treatment with traditional metal braces can vary, with most patients wearing them anywhere between one to three years.
 Maintaining braces can be a major deterrent as they are not removable, and make brushing and flossing more difficult.
 The brackets and wires must be carefully cleaned, and you must alter your diet to avoid foods and drinks that can damage the brackets and glue bonding them to your teeth.
 However, metal braces are able to treat cases of severe malocclusion, vertical misalignment, and complex bite issues that cannot be corrected otherwise.

 With Invisalign®, patients wear the clear, removable trays for a minimum of 22 hours each day, removing them for meals and cleaning.
 The total length of treatment time usually lasts an average of 12 months.
 Because the mouthpieces can be removed, patients can enjoy any foods they choose, and brushing and flossing are no more difficult than before.
 The clear trays can be cleaned with an Invisalign® Cleaning System, or by simply brushing and rinsing in warm water.

 Invisalign® trays are made from clear BPA-free plastics, making them practically invisible during use.